kevee/salinasriver.org/src/overview/index.md

 # Overview of the Salinas River

+The Salinas has been called an "upside down" river.
+It flows south-to-north between the counties of San Luis Obispo and Monterey.
+It is in many places completely dry on the surface, but water continues to run deep underground.

 ## [Safety](safety)

 Specific things to keep in mind when taking a trip down the Salinas.